MicrosoftDocs/iis-docs/iis/media/live-smooth-streaming/getting-started-with-iis-live-smooth-streaming.md

 5. On the **Output** tab, if the **Streaming** check box is present, select it to activate streaming.
     ![](getting-started-with-iis-live-smooth-streaming/_static/image13.png)

- To publish your content, select **Publishing Point**, and then in the **Location** box, type the URL of the Live Smooth Smooth Streaming publishing point that you want to publish your live broadcast to.
+ To publish your content, select **Publishing Point**, and then in the **Location** box, type the URL of the Live Smooth Streaming publishing point that you want to publish your live broadcast to.
     ![](getting-started-with-iis-live-smooth-streaming/_static/image14.png)

  URL syntax: http://*ServerName*/*SiteName*/*DirectoryName*/*PublishingPointDefinitionFileName*.isml